Ovarian cancer: Immunotherapy

-While an active area of research, as of 2018 there is no good evidence that immunotherapy is effective for ovarian cancer.
+While an active area of research, as of 2018, there is no good evidence that immunotherapy is effective for ovarian cancer.
 However, trials of the antibody and VEGF inhibitor bevacizumab, which can slow the growth of new blood vessels in the cancer, have shown promising results, especially in combination with pazopanib, which also slows the process of blood vessel growth.
 Bevacizumab has been particularly effective in preliminary studies on stage-III and -IV cancer and has been cited as having at least a 15% response rate.
 It is being investigated particularly in mucinous ovarian cancers.

 Pharmacology

-mTOR inhibitors were a highly investigated potential treatment in the 2000s and 2010s, but the side effects of these drugs (particularly hyperglycemia and hyperlipidemia) were not well tolerated and the survival benefit not confirmed.
+mTOR inhibitors were a highly investigated potential treatment in the 2000s and 2010s, but the side effects of these drugs (particularly hyperglycemia and hyperlipidemia) were not well tolerated, and the survival benefit was not confirmed.
 PI3 kinase inhibitors have been of interest, but they tend to be highly toxic and cause diarrhea.
 Another investigated drug is selumetinib, a MAPK inhibitor.
 It improved survival, but did not correlate with any mutations found in tumors.

 Bevacizumab can also be combined with platinum chemotherapy, a combination that has had positive preliminary results in PFS, but equivocal results regarding overall survival.
 One disadvantage to these treatments is the side effect profile, which includes high blood pressure and proteinuria.
 The drug can also exacerbate bowel disease, leading to fistulae or bowel perforation.
 Vintafolide, which consists of an antifolate conjugated with vinblastine, is also in clinical trials; it may prove beneficial because folate receptors are overexpressed in many ovarian cancers.
 Another potential immunotherapy is trastuzumab, which is active against tumors positive for Her2/neu mutations.
 Other angiogenesis inhibitors are also being investigated as potential ovarian cancer treatments.
 Combretastatin and pazopanib are being researched in combination for recurrent ovarian cancer.
 Trebananib and tasquinimod are other angiogenesis inhibitors being investigated.
 The monoclonal antibody farletuzumab is being researched as an adjuvant to traditional chemotherapy.
 Another type of immunotherapy involves vaccines, including TroVax.

 An alternative to BEP chemotherapy, a regimen of 3 cycles of carboplatin and etoposide, is a current topic of research for germ cell malignancies.